Common Life Safety Code Violations - Inspect Point

 Penalties for Life Safety Code Violations

-These are the five most common violations of the NFPA 101.
-So what happens when these violations do occur?
-Penalties begin with a written violation that is sent to the owner or proprietor of a property that is an infringement of the code.
-Ignoring or destroying these notifications is cause for another citation all it’s own.
+So, what happens when these violations occur?
+Penalties begin with a written violation sent to the owner or proprietor of a property stating that they are in violation of the code.
+Ignoring or destroying these notifications is cause for another, completely separate citation.

-But basically, building (owners) are fined for these life safety code violations.
-It begins with a $250.00 fine for each violation.
-If the violation is ignored, not dealt with, or the fine is not paid, there is an additional $100.00 fine for each violation per day which can add up to astronomical amounts depending on how many infractions a building has.
-Working with the AHJ (authority having jurisdiction) can sometimes feel unclear, so here’s one of our blogs with tips on how best to work with your AHJ.
+Basically, the building–or more specifically, the building owner–is fined for these life safety code violations.
+It begins with a $250.00 fine per violation.
+If the violation is ignored, not dealt with, or the fine is not paid, there is an additional $100.00 fine for each violation per day.
+This can lead to astronomical costs depending on how many infractions a building has.
+Working with the AHJ (authority having jurisdiction) can sometimes feel unclear, but it’s important to remember the AHJ has the goal of public safety, just like you.

 all emergency protocols must be followed properly, or be cited with a life safety code violation